learn-co-students/js-templates-advanced-templating-lab-v-000/README.md

 }
 ```

-By default, the partial will receive the same context object as the template that calls it, so our partial has the same acces to `name` as the main template does.
+By default, the partial will receive the same context object as the template that calls it, so our partial has the same access to `name` as the main template does.

 ## Instructions